 One of the associates in our office bought his first income property in the state of Washington.
 It was a run-down 6- unit apartment building.
 He hired a contractor to fix it up.
 But the con-tractor turned out to be a con artist.
 He got in a legal battle that lasted 4 years and cost him $157,000.
 If he had only done one thing that is own his properties in a land trust, instead of in his own name . that probably would not have happened.
 But instead, the opponents saw that he owned a home and an investment property, so they decided to sue.

 So, your land trust owning your property can give you the privacy to protect you from losing your own home, your car, your bank account and having 25% of your future income garnished for the next 20 years.
 Again, it, alone, is not an asset protection device.
 It’s purpose is to shield your real estate from prying eyes.
 Rather than holding title to your real estate in your name for all to see, it provides a barrier between you and those who do not have your best interest in mind.
 Thus, it can decrease the chance that a lawsuit will be filed against you.

 What Do I Have to Do?

 Call Companies Incorporated to speak with a representative.
-After you order, we will email you your land trust questionnaire.
-You will complete the questionnaire and return it by fax.
+After you order, we email you a link to our online land trust questionnaire.
+You will complete the questionnaire, which notifies us once it is complete.
 Your documents will be prepared.
-The trust deed, which is approximately 12 pages, will be created.
+We create the trust deed, which is approximately 12 pages.
 You keep this in your file cabinet at home or in a safe deposit box.
-The grant deed, transferring your property from your name to your trust will also be prepared.
-This document is recorded in the county recorder’s office in the county where the property is located.
-The assignment of beneficial interest document, which transfers the beneficial interest in your property to a company, person or living trust will also be included if you choose this free option.
+We also prepare the grant deed, transferring your property from your name to your trust.
+You will record this document in the county recorder’s office in the county where the property is located.
+The assignment of beneficial interest document, which transfers the beneficial interest in your property to a company, person or living trust will also be included.